Why In Store Retail Analytics are Critical

 Retailers Slow to Upgrade Customer Analytics Technology

-There are multiple technology innovations available to help retailers learn more about their in-store shoppers, but so far only the biggest corporations have the financial means to test and implement the latest options.
+There are multiple technology innovations available to help retailers learn more about their shoppers through in store retail analytics, but so far only the biggest corporations have the financial means to test and implement the latest options.
 In an industry where profit margins can be razor-thin, there is no place for big missteps.

 Only 16% of surveyed senior-level retail executives reported that their stores have up-to-date shopper-tracking capabilities, according to the 28th Annual Retail Technology Study: Wake Up Call for Digital Transformation by Retail Info Systems and Gartner.
 Another 33% plan to upgrade their shopper-tracking capabilities within the next two years, and 42% have no plans to update their technology.
 Similarly, only 10% have up-to-date location-based sensing for marketing or communication in place, 49% plan to upgrade their technology within the next two years and 40% have no current plans to invest in such technology.